Hanser Alberto Player Props: White Sox vs. Guardians

-On Tuesday, Hanser Alberto (hitting .138 in his past 10 games) and the Chicago White Sox play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 6:10 PM ET.
+On Wednesday, Hanser Alberto (.138 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Royals.
+He had a hitless showing in his last game (0-for-1) against the Royals.

 Hanser Alberto Game Info & Props vs. the Guardians